Nkonzo-hub-ops/NM/README.md

 - 📫 How to reach me **nkonzomadonsela@gmail.com**

+- 📄 Know about my experiences [I have completed a project on html and CSS and still have one progress in python](I have completed a project on html and CSS and still have one progress in python)

-- ⚡ Fun fact **when I am bored I try to figure out how information is playing in anything around me at that time**
+- ⚡ Fun fact **when I am bored I try to figure out how information systems is playing a role in anything around me at that time**

 <h3 align="left">Connect with me:</h3>
 <p align="left">